gfauredev/nixos-config/README.md

 ### *2.* Handle hardware configuration

-Run the command `nixos-generate-config --root /mnt`.
+Run the command `nixos-generate-config --root /mnt --dir .` to create a hardware config in this directory.

 Then, correct with according to choosen system/partitioning/ template.